Presentation Guidelines

 Presentation Guides

-Conference Publication Submisssions
+Conference Publication Submissions

-We invite all speakers to submit their full papers to one of our conference publications or "postprints" after presenting it at the meeting.
+We invite all speakers to submit their full papers to one of our conference publications ("postprints") after presenting them at the meeting.
 These publications are not peer-reviewed, but they are copyedited and formatted for style.
-Authors who publish their papers in one of our postprints may also submit them to the
+Authors who publish their papers in one of our postprints can also submit them to the Journal of the American Institute for Conservation (JAIC).